Tarija Department

 Tarija (/es/) is a department in Bolivia.
 It is located in south-eastern Bolivia bordering with Argentina to the south and Paraguay to the east.
 According to the 2024 census, it has a population of 534,348 inhabitants.
 It has an area of 37623 km2.
 The city of Tarija is the capital of the department.
+The capital lies in a broad agricultural valley known as the Central Valley of Tarija which covers 5.5% of the surface area of the department.